What is DevOps - The Guide to Benefits, Principles and Metrics

 2. Accuracy of Delivery

 Users don’t hug applications with bugs.
 Okay, that rhyme is not amusing at all, LoL.
 Anyway, the point is nobody adores bugs.
 62% of users uninstall a mobile app because either it crashes or there is some sort of glitches in it.
-DevOps teams understand this, and practicing DevOps principles enables them to rapidly respond to discovered/reported bugs and fix them based on priority.
+DevOps teams understand this, and practicing its principles enables them to rapidly respond to discovered/reported bugs and fix them based on priority.
 This, in turn, leads to stable builds, improved customer satisfaction, and a positive user experience.

 3. Platform Scalability